webshots1/storjnotepad/README.md

 #
 # Known Issues

-metadisk-api sometimes gives errors saying 'shard not found' or a problem with a /challenges url
+metadisk-api running on api.metadisk.org sometimes gives errors saying 'shard not found' or a problem with a /challenges url when trying to SAVE

 If you keep retrying, it will eventually save.